 Mandatory Draft Review (MDR)

-The MDR is a review process that all 802.11 drafts shall complete prior to entering sponsor ballot.
+The MDR is a review process that all 802.11 drafts shall complete prior to entering SA ballot.

-The goal of the MDR is to improve the editorial quality of drafts before they are sent to sponsor ballot, addressing specific areas that have caused problems in past project.
-The MDR process is described in the latest version , which is definitive.
+The goal of the MDR is to improve the editorial quality of drafts before they are sent to SA ballot, addressing specific areas that have caused problems in past project.
+The MDR process is described in the latest version 11-11/0615, which is definitive.

 The MDR process requires the consensus of the technical editors to make it work.
 As one goal of this process is to learn from problems experienced in projects, and also from performing the MDR itself, it is expected that the MDR process document will be updated relatively frequently.
 Any such changes will be brought to the Editors’ Meeting for review and approval.

+Note that a draft will also need to be submitted to the IEEE-SA project editor for their Mandatory Editorial Check (MEC) prior to SA ballot.
+This is also described in 11-11/0615.

 Summary of Types of Balloting / Voting used in 802.11

 The following types of balloting / voting are used in 802.11: